Kofoonly/treasury-portfolio/cash-flow-forecast/README.md

 ## Problem

-Treasury teams need to know — week by week — whether the business will have enough cash to meet its obligations.
+Treasury teams need to know whether the business will have enough cash to meet its obligations.
 Without a structured forecast, companies risk:

 - Missing supplier payments or salary runs
 - Breaching minimum cash covenants with lenders